 Siobhán maintains an active artistic career and has participated in numerous one-person and group exhibitions.
 Her current research stems from sustainable darkroom practices and alternative process techniques that focus on current social and political pressures on women and the environment.

-She has recently closed a solo show, Signaling Theory in March 2024 at Riverviews Artspace, Virginia, but is working toward her solo show at the Daura Museum of Art, Anam Cara in March 2025.
+She has recently closed a solo show, Signaling Theory in March 2024 at Riverviews Artspace, Virginia, and The Green Ribbon at the Maier Museum of Art at Randolph.

 Siobhán received her MFA in photography from the Art Institute of Chicago and received her BFA from the Maryland Institute College of Art, focusing both on traditional and time-based new media and photography.